leandroBorgesFerreira/Writeopia/README.md

 ### Normalization

-Custom normalizers allow users to merge, change the position of, and add new StoryUnits.
+Custom normalizers allow users to merge, change the position of, and add new `StoryUnits`.
 These classes are designed to modify the story data in response to user input, backend input, or app logic.

 Currently the library supports:

-- Merge items of the same time toghether.
+- Merge items of the same type toghether.
 When a list of `StorySteps` of type "image" has the same position, they are merged into "group_image".
-Instead of using `ImageStepDrawer` the new StoryUnit now is drawn with `ImageGroupDrawer` and a image gallery is presented to the user.
+Instead of using `ImageStepDrawer` the new `StoryUnit` now is drawn with `ImageGroupDrawer` and a image gallery is presented to the user.
 Example:

 ![Screenshot 2023-04-17 at 23 10 16](https://user-images.githubusercontent.com/10619102/232611555-32ed2125-2622-4f69-8fde-e140751dbb2c.png)

-- Normalize the position of items with `PositionNormalization`.
-This is needed to avoid `StoryUnits` with wrong `localPosition`.

 **Please note that normalizers do not have a commutative property, so it is important to always place the PositionNormalization last.
 Additionally, changing the order of normalizers may affect the end result.**